Sigta678/Social-SSL/utils/dataset_convertor/README.md

 'times' has the same number of items as 'obsvs' and 'preds', and stores the timestamp of the corresponding frame.
 </li>
 <li>
-'idx_and_dist' has the same number of items as 'batches', and for each agent per frame, stores the distance between this agent and other agents. <br>
+'idx_and_dist' has the same number of items as 'batches', and for each agent per frame, stores the distance between this agent and other agents.
 If there is only one road agent in the current frame, the distance to other agents is undefined, the data is set to None.
 </li>
 </ul>